40 Best Things to Do on Hawaiʻi Island (The Big Island)

 Elevation Gain: ~4,600 ft. / 1,402 m

-Those in the hiking/ climbing community know that the Humuʻula Trail is the only true way to make summiting Mauna Kea count as one of the 50 state high points.
+In any case, those in the hiking and climbing community would say that the Humuʻula Trail is the only way to truly make summiting Mauna Kea count as one of the 50 state high points, but that is certainly coming from a purist point of view!

 Read My Separate Post: Humuʻula Trail (Mauna Kea Summit)